yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Sets.rst

 Comparing Membership with Sets
 ------------------------------

-As sets a modeled after sets from mathematics, they are also useful in comparing the membership of two groups.
+As sets are modeled after sets from mathematics, they are also useful in comparing the membership of two groups.
 To illustrate this process, we will create a set containing the unique words from the `Gettysburg Address
 <https://en.wikipedia.org/wiki/Gettysburg_Address>`_.